 Quarterly Competence Forum

-Each year, the Competence Forum meets on a quarterly basis to discuss good practice, share experiences, identify current and future problem areas and hear from those in the industry on the importance of competency.
+The Competence Forum meets on a quarterly basis to discuss good practice, share experiences, identify current and future problem areas and hear from those in the industry on the importance of competency.
 The sessions also explore how competence is assessed and maintained.
-These forums are ideal events for attendees to gain valuable insight and knowledge.
+The forums often have guest speakers from external organisations out-with the energy sector, for example, the NHS, Armed Forces and Health and Safety Executive.

 Visit our events page for a list of dates for future Competence Forums.